brotherfolnciy/get_plant_shop/README.md

 # plant_shop

-A Flutter app for shop plant
+A Flutter app for purchase plant

 ## Getting Started